Skip to main content

 Timeline

-Typical onboarding takes 10–15 calendar days, including:
+Typical onboarding takes 2 working days, including:

 1. Platform Setup